Rich chicken broth, that can be added to any dish, use to steam vegetables for a quick and tasty side dish or sip on when you’re not feeling well.

 Why do I make an Asian style chicken stock?
 The simple answer is, I really love Ramen!
-I was making Chicken Long Rice and I had extra broth, I thought, well this is half way to ramen broth why don’t I save it for the next time I need broth?
-The next time I made ramen, the left over chicken long rice broth was perfect.
+I was making Chicken Long Rice and I had extra broth, I thought, well this is halfway to ramen broth why don’t I save it for the next time I need broth?
+The next time I made ramen, the leftover chicken long rice broth was perfect.
 I thought about it and realized how many other recipes of mine I can add my Asian broth to like, Pancit or Chicken Papaya.
+It can also be be so soothing to sip on when you’re not feeling well.
+Especially around flu season, that mug of warm gingery chicken broth is life.
 Like all my other stocks, I freeze it in plastic quart containers that I buy at my local restaurant supply store.
 Or I’ll freeze it in ice-cube trays to add into a stir fry when I want to steam the vegetables and use less oils to make them lighter.
 It’s also a nice way to use up every part of a rotisserie chicken.
 Once it’s on hand you’ll find so many uses for it, it’ll surprise you.

-To Start: Ruff chop onion, slice ginger, and smash the garlic, I usually don't bother peeling the garlic.
+- Rough chop onion, slice ginger and smash the garlic, I usually don't bother peeling the garlic.

-To Finish: Bring to a boil and let the stock simmer as long as you can but at lease 6 hours.
-Usually I start it late morning and bring it off the stove at bed time.
-I let the stock sit in the fridge over night (mainly because I just don't want to deal with it anymore at the end of the day).
+- Bring to a boil and let the stock simmer as long as you can but at least 6 hours.
+Usually, I start it late morning and bring it off the stove at bedtime.
+I let the stock sit in the fridge overnight (mainly because I just don't want to deal with it anymore at the end of the day).
 The next morning I pull off the weird gross disk of fat that has settled and cooled on the top then strain the whole thing using a colander inside my biggest bowl.
 If there is any meat left on the bones I pull that for future use and toss the rest of the solids.
-I then ladle my stock into my quart sized containers and freeze.
+I then ladle my stock into my quart-sized containers and freeze.
 I usually get about 4 quarts of stock from this but it could very.